gozdi29/Portfolio/README.md

     of modern Transformers based models.
 I tracked my experiments with Weights&Biases.

 5. Summarization of short messenger like conversations:

-    Summarization is also an NLP task and I used the same liblaries as for NER project.
+    Summarization is also an NLP task and I used the same libraries as for the NER project.
 My goal wasn't to train a perfect production ready model but to show that I'm capable of training a model for such a task.

 6. Question Answering:

-    Question answering is another NLP task.
-I trained models to perform Extractive Question Answering which means that given a passage and question regarding that passage a part of passage is returned as an answer.
+    Question Answering is another NLP task.
+I trained models to perform Extractive Question Answering, which means that given a passage and question regarding that passage, a part of the passage is returned as an answer.
 I used the same libraries as for NER and Summarization projects.
-Difference between this project and 2 previous ones is that I used TensorFlow for training instead of Transformer's Trainer.
+The difference between this project and the two previous ones is that I used TensorFlow for training instead of Transformer's Trainer.